learn-co-curriculum/selecting-single-elements-readme/README.md

 1. From the browser, click inspect element on the HTML element you are interested in to find an identifying attribute to select the HTML.
 2. Depending on the type of attribute, you can then use `document.querySelector()` method, and in the parentheses pass through the proper CSS selector in combination with the attribute name to select that element.

-	> Or you can use a different Javascript method like `document.getElementByClassName()` to select the correct element.
+	> Or you can use a different Javascript method like `document.getElementsByClassName()` to select the correct element.

 3. Once you have properly targeted the element, you can then call other methods to identify attributes of that element.
 Eg.`document.querySelector('a').text`